This guide covers how to make requests through the Ping Residential Proxy Gateway, including parameter configuration and code examples.

 Available Parameters

-Country Code (cc
+Country Code (cc)

 Select a specific country for your proxy request.

-cc
+• Parameter: cc

-- Format: ISO Alpha-2 country code (case-insensitive)
+• Format: ISO Alpha-2 country code (case-insensitive)

 Example username with country selection:

-City (city
+City (city)

 Target a specific city within a country.

-city
+• Parameter: city

-- Format: City name in English (case-insensitive)
+• Format: City name in English (case-insensitive)

-Session ID (sessid
+Session ID (session)

 Maintain the same IP address across multiple requests.

-- Session Duration: up to 10 minutes
+• Session Duration: from 1 up to 120 minutes

 Complete Parameter Example